open-amt-cloud-toolkit/mps/docs/index.md

 ```
 ### 5.Start the server

-Browse to MPS_microservice root folder
+Browse to MPS root folder

 ``` javascript
 npm install
 npm start
 ```

 This will install all the dependencies and start the server.
-Webserver runs on port 3000 by default and MPS Server listens on port 4433.
+Webserver (or HTTPS server) runs on port 3000 by default and MPS Server listens on port 4433.
 Certificates are generated and stored in private folder.

 [![mps](assets/images/MPS_npminstall.PNG)](assets/images/MPS_npminstall.PNG)